-Recommendation Note submission. e Note submission eme No.2 - Scheme Amendment No.5 Comment The issues raised concern the power servicing of lots and this would be a matter to be addressed at a future subdivision stage (were the rezoning to be approved).
-It is also noted that Western Power would be written to directly by the WAPC at time of subdivision application and provided with the opportunity to make comment and request the imposition of conditions of subdivision approval.
+Recommendation the Note submission d to eme No.2 - Scheme Amendment No.5 missions Comment The issues raised concern the power servicing of lots and this would be a matter to be addressed at a future subdivision stage (were the rezoning to be approved).
+It is also noted that Western Power would be written to directly by the WAPC at time of subdivision approval. provided with the opportunity to make comment and request the imposition of conditions of subdivision approval.
 Section 2.8 'Servicing' of the Scheme Amendment No.5 document notes: "The lot is not currently serviced with reticulated services.
 However, Western Power infrastructure traverses the property.
-Coffee Pot Drive is a sealed local authority road to the word of the property.
-Chapman Valley Road is a sealed local authority jurisdiction road at the southern extent of the subject land, and the property derives its main crossover to Chapman Valley Road at the south west corner of the lot."
-The respondent is a resident of Coffee Pot Drive and the previous subdivider of the adjoining now subdivided land to the west.
-Shire of Chapman Valley Local Planning Scheme No.2 - Scheme Amendment No.5 Nature of Submission A danger zone, registered easement, restriction zone or minimum approach distance represent areas of high risk when working near the Western Power network.
+Coffee Pot Drive is a sealed local authority road to the wast of the property derives its main crossover to chapman Valley Road at the southern extent of the subject land, and the property derives its main crossover to Chapman Valley Road at the south west corner of the lot."
+The respondent is a resident of Coffee Pot Drive and the previous subdivider of the adjoining now subdivided land to the west Shire of Chapman Valley Local Planning Scheme No.2 - Scheme Amendment No.5 Schedule of Submissions Nature of Submission No objection A danger zone, registered easement, restriction zone or minimum approach distance represent areas of high risk when working near the Western Power network.
 Before commencing any work it is essential that you complete a Dial Before You Dig enquiry to obtain the location and voltage of the Western Power network.
-Areas of high risk include: Danger Zone - Defined by regulation 3.64 of the Occupational Safety and Health Regulations 1996; Registered Easement - Western Power easements are registered Easements and conditions are available from Landgate; Restriction Zone - These are applied in the absence of a registered easement and are calculated in line with the Australian Standard for overhead line design (AS/NZS 7000:2010); Minimum approach distance.
-It is recommended that persons planning to build or undertake works in high risk areas near transmission or communication assets (including those listed above) act in a safe manner at all times and in accordance with all applicable legal and safety requirements (including the 'duty of care' under the laws of negligence, Worksafe requirements and guidelines, Australian Standards and Western Power policies and procedures).
-Western Power provides services that may assist persons planning to build or work within high risk areas near transmission or communication assets (refer to your Dial Before You Dig enquiry for location and voltage).
-These services can be found by visiting the transmission and communication assets section of the Western Power Power.
+Areas of high risk include: Areas of high risk include: Danger Zone - Defined by regulation 3.64 of the Occupational Safety and Health Regulations 1996; Registered Easement - Western Power easements are registered on the Certificate of Title for the property.
+Easements and conditions are available from Landgate; Restriction Zone - These are applied in the absence of a registered easement and are calculated in line with the Australian Standard for overhead line design (AS/NZS 7000:2010); Minimum approach distance.
+It is recommended that persons planning to build or undertake works in high risk areas near transmission or communication assets (including thea "dudy of care" under the laws of negligence, Worksafe requirements and guidelines, Australian Standards and Western Power policies and procedures).
 Support In full agreement with all proposed changes.
-Respondent Western Power l Perrett Submission No. & Date Rec'd (9/2/18) 2 (9/2/18)
+Respondent Power I Perrett Submission No. & Date Rec'd (9/2/18) 2 (9/2/18)